Ryuzo Yanagimachi

-Early and later years
+Biography

 Yanagimachi was born in Ebetsu and raised in Sapporo, Japan.
 He received a BS in zoology in 1952 and a DSc in animal embryology in 1960, both from Hokkaido University.
 Being unable to find a research position initially, he then worked as a high school teacher for two years.

 Yanagimachi applied for a post-doctoral position with Dr. M. C. Chang of the Worcester Foundation for Biomedical Research in Shrewsbury, Massachusetts.
-He got this position and there discovered how to fertilize hamster eggs "in vitro."
-This work led to in vitro fertilization of eggs of human and other mammalian species.
+He got this position and there discovered how to fertilize hamster eggs in vitro.
+This work led to in vitro fertilization of eggs of humans and other mammalian species.

 In 1964, he returned to Hokkaido University as a temporary lecturer, with the possibility of later being appointed to an assistant professorship.
 However, another person eventually got the position.

-In 1966 Yanagimachi ended up at the University of Hawaii as an assistant professor and has become a full professor of the department of anatomy and reproductive biology at the John A. Burns School of Medicine.
-After working for 38 years at the University of Hawaii, he retired in the end of 2005 to become a professor emeritus, but keeps working with junior fellows.
-He is married to Hiroko, a former child psychologist.
+In 1966 Yanagimachi ended up at the University of Hawaiʻi as an assistant professor and became a full professor of the Department of Anatomy and reproductive biology at the John A. Burns School of Medicine.
+After working for 38 years at the University of Hawaii, he retired at the end of 2005 to become a professor emeritus but kept working with junior fellows.
+He was married to Hiroko, a former child psychologist.
 She could not find work in her field when they came to the U.S. due to a language barrier, so she went to work with researchers in his lab as an electron microscopist.

+Ryuzo Yanagimachi died in Honolulu from complications of a fall on September 27, 2023, at the age of 95.

 Cloning

 In July 1998, Yanagimachi's team published work in Nature on cloning mice from adult cells.
-Yanagimachi named the new cloning technique they had created to do this work the "Honolulu technique".
+Yanagimachi named the new cloning technique they had created to do this to work the "Honolulu technique".
 The first mouse born was named Cumulina, after the cumulus cells whose nuclei were used to clone her.
 At the time of the publication of this work, over fifty mice spanning three generations had been produced through this technique.
 This was accomplished by an international team of scientists, including co-authors Teruhiko Wakayama, Tony Perry, Maurizio Zuccotti and K.R.
 Johnson.

 The Yanagimachi laboratory moved from the warehouse which had housed it for over thirty years into the newly created Institute for Biogenesis Research in the Biomedical Sciences Tower of the John A. Burns School of Medicine.
 Money and renown from the opportunities opened up by the Nature article made the institute possible.

 The Yanagimachi laboratory and his former associates continued to make advances in cloning.
 The first male animal cloned from adult cells was announced in 1999.
 In 2004 the laboratory participated in the cloning of an infertile male mouse.
-This advance may be used to produce many infertile animals for use in research in human infertility.
+This advance may be used to produce many infertile animals for use in research on human infertility.

-Mice cloned by the Honolulu technique were displayed at the Bishop Museum in Honolulu, Hawaii, and the Museum of Science and Industry in Chicago, Illinois.
+Mice cloned by the Honolulu technique were displayed at the Bishop Museum in Honolulu, Hawaiʻi, and the Museum of Science and Industry in Chicago, Illinois.